 Providing campers with a quality camp program means having a highly skilled staff who bring with them their warmth and enthusiasm for working with children.
 We are looking for a diverse staff who share the common goal of providing the best camp experience possible to the children we serve.
 Because of the intensity of the work, the long hours, and the stress created by being fully responsible for a group of children, working at camp is not for everyone.
-Being a counselor at Gold Arrow Camp can be extremely rewarding as well as challenging.
+Being a counselor at Gold Arrow Camp can be extremely rewarding but also very challenging.

 Application Process & Tips